 Put the first five ingredients into a stock pot on the stove, cover, and turn to high heat.
 Bring just to a boil, then turn down to a low simmer and continue to cook for an hour.

 Mung bean noodles often come in very long lengths that are awkward to serve, but don’t break apart easily when they are dry.
 I like to put the noodles into a bowl and ladle out enough broth to cover them.
 The hot liquid softens the noodles, and then using clean scissors, I can cut them up into smaller lengths.
 The noodles and broth are then returned to the pot.

 Add the remaining ingredients to the pot and continue to simmer on low just until the shrimp are cooked through and completely pink.
 The soup can be served immediately, but like most, will improve in flavor if allowed to “age” a day.
-It also freezes well for serving later.
+It can be served hot or cold and freezes well for serving later.
 The noodles will look odd at first as they thaw, but once they are heated through will return to their original texture.